scalar-labs/scalar-kubernetes/docs/AzureMarketplaceGuide.md

-# How to use Scalar product containers from Microsoft Azure Marketplace
+# How to install Scalar products through Azure Marketplace

 Scalar products (Scalar DB, Scalar DL, and some tools) are provided in the Microsoft Azure Marketplace as container images.
 This guide explains how to use Scalar product container images from the Microsoft Azure Marketplace.

-* Note:
-    * Some Scalar products are licensed under a commercial license, and the Microsoft Azure Marketplace provides them as BYOL (Bring Your Own License).
-Please make sure you have the appropriate license.
+Note that some Scalar products are licensed under commercial licenses, and the Azure Marketplace provides them as BYOL (Bring Your Own License).
+Please make sure you have appropriate licenses.

 ## Get Scalar products from Microsoft Azure Marketplace